carlshan/bradfield_cs/algos/Notes.md

 * size() returns the number of items in the deque.
 It needs no parameters and returns an integer.

 ## Lists
 A list is not the same as a Python list (which should better be called as an array).
-Rather it cannot hold duplicate items and can hold references to the next node and previous node in a list.
+Rather it holds references to the next node and previous node in a list.

 A list where each of the nodes holds only a reference to the next node is called singly-linked.
 A node that holds both references to the next and previous nodes are called "doubly-linked".